pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 <Highlight type="tip">

- You can block or unblock in real time to secure your card if you don't find it
+ You can block or unblock in real time to secure your card if you don't find it.

 </Highlight>